antoniorv6/SMT/README.md

 </p>

 ## Updates
+- The data is publicly available through the HuggingFace Datasets 🤗 library!
 - The model has been updated with the HuggingFace Transformers 🤗 library!
 - Usage instructions included!
 - The paper was accepted at **ICDAR 2024**!